secretstartups/handbook/content/handbook/sales/field-operations/gtm-resources/rules-of-engagement.md

 - **Considerations for transferring an account to a local rep:** If the decision-making power, end users, PO and Terms (or a majority combination) are confined to the child account, the Ultimate Parent owner should hand off the account to the appropriate territory owner as this would be in the best interests of the customer and for GitLab.
 Follow the Exception Process to request Account Ownership Change.

-#### Holdover Accounts:

-An account that is being held by a Sales Rep that has been promoted or moved to a new territory.
-Holdover accounts will be marked using the Holdover Expiration date field.
-An account rep can only have a holdover account for 90 days.
-Any account that needs to be held over longer must have manager approval from both the requestor's current manager and receiving manager of the account owner.

 #### Stand-alone Child Account:

-An account that clearly has their own buying authority and purchasing process.
+**Definition**: Standalone child accounts are generally defined as accounts that have their own buying authority and purchasing process.
+Please see the account types below for specifics.

+**Salesforce Alignment**:  Standalone child accounts will not be parented.
+Segmentation and ownership will be based on the Account Demographics of the standalone account.
+Additionally, the corresponding number of employees of the standalone account will not count towards the HQ total employee count.

+1. **Holding Company**
+     - **Definition**:  Accounts where the governing entity is a Holding Company.
+A holding company is a business entity that doesn’t manufacture anything, sell any products or services, or conduct any other business operations.
+Rather, holding companies hold the controlling stock in other companies (subsidiaries) and often maintain only oversight capacities.
+So while it may oversee  management decisions, it does not actively participate in running  the day-to-day business operations of these subsidiaries.
-1. **Private Equity or Holding Company** - Accounts where the governing entity is a Private Equity firm or Holding Company will be considered standalone Accounts.
-As such, they will not be parented and will include the name of the holding company in the `Holding Company Name` field.
-Ownership & segmentation will be based on the individual account attributes and NOT the Holding Company or PE account attributes.
+      - **Salesforce Alignment**: These accounts ey will not be parented and will include the name of the holding company in the `Holding Company Name` field.
+Ownership & segmentation will be based on the individual account attributes and NOT the Holding Company attributes.
+2. **Private Equity**: An investment management company that provides financial backing and makes investments in the private equity of startup or operating companies through a variety of loosely affiliated investment strategies including leveraged buyout, venture capital, and growth capital.
-2. **Joint Venture**:A business entity created by two or more parties, generally characterized by shared ownership, shall be considered as a stand-alone entity.
-As such, they will not be parented, and segmentation will be based on the employee count of this particular account.
+3. **Joint Venture**: A business entity created by two or more parties, generally characterized by shared ownership, shared governance, and shared risks and returns.
+4. **Independent Franchise**: A business whereby the owner (Franchisor) licenses its operations to the Franchisee, along with its products, branding, and knowledge, in exchange for a franchise fee.
+The license allows the Franchisee to sell the products under the Franchisor’s business name.
-3. **Government Holding Entity - Child Accounts:**: Public Sector accounts are identified by the Public Sector Account Checkbox on the Account.
+5. **Government Holding Entity - Child Accounts:**: Public Sector accounts are identified by the Public Sector Account Checkbox on the Account.
 Once identified, ownership would be determined by the country alignment below.
 The definition of a PubSec account is the same for United States Public Sector and Rest of World Public Sector.
     1. **United States:** [GitLab Public Sector Rules of Engagement Handbook Page](/handbook/sales/public-sector/)
     2. **Rest of World:** [ROW Public Sector Rules of Engagement Handbook Page](https://docs.google.com/document/d/1GR8fFQQhaGlH18quMkbEbY1gIvj0_4-LVRxdHpuZW20/edit#heading=h.kk8kup16ppw8)
         1. **APAC:** All countries covered by Enterprise.